-None of these blog page images are listed in our shop yet, but if you happen to be interested please note which image and email Donald so he can process the various options, and advise you with a link when completed
+None of these blog page images are listed in our shop.
+Nor are they likely to be.
+But if you’re interested in purchasing, please note which image and email Donald so I can advise you with a price and options.

 As tourists when we tick the boxes on the must-visit places it can be a bit of a rush.
 Then it’s easy to overlook other rushes accommodated by the past.

 Close to Wanaka and on the very busy road beside Lake Hawea that goes to Haast and South Westland it’s easy to rush by a little creek on the left called Craigburn, and it’s accompanying Dept of Conservation interpretation board, which alerts us to some history of gold mining endeavours upstream back around 1880, mainly in a tributary called Long Gully.